jasonwhite/button/docs/_docs/tutorial.md

     See the documentation for more information on how to get started.
 ]]
 ```

-Good thing you're here reading the documentation for more information on how to
-get started!

 To generate our rules using Lua, we can add this to the end of `BUILD.lua`: